 Dr Jill King -In 2018 after working part-time at Pittwater for 23 years and also working as an Emergency Veterinarian at NEVS, Jill embarked on a new path as Partner at Pittwater Animal Hospital.
 Jill has been seeing your animals here at Pittwater Animal Hospital since the early 1990’s.
 In this time she has been advisor and confidant to many families on how to care for and enjoy their pets.
 Jill has often seen three generations of a family and all their pets and knows how much they mean.
 Back home in Newport she is mother to 3 mostly grown up children and is a happy member of the community.

 Dr Jennifer Stewart – Jen started her veterinary career as a part-time nurse right here at Pittwater Animal Hospital while studying to become a vet.
 The experience couldn’t have hurt.
 She graduated from the University of Sydney with honours in 2007 and holds degrees in both veterinary science and biochemistry.
 Her first job as a vet at a mixed practice in Dubbo gave her the opportunity to work with small animals, horses and some farm stock.
 After a tick season back at PAH Jen disappeared to the UK where she worked in a mixed practice in Lincolnshire for a few months then moved south of London for a year.
 Next came a few months travelling around Europe.
 She returned to Australia to work in equine and small animal practice before rejoining us.
 Jen loves being a vet, especially surgery and emergency medicine.
-Her menagerie at home consists of Zak, a staffy cross; Lulu, a Jack Russell cross; and Angel, a retired racehorse.
+Jen owns a gorgeous Jack Russell cross Lulu.
 Outside of work Jen is into running and horse riding while also dabbling in painting and tennis.
-Book Online

 Juliet grew up on the Northern Beaches and graduated from the University of Sydney in 1998.
 After graduation she set off with her backpack for a 2 year working holiday in the UK.
 14 years later she returned- with a husband, baby boy, 3 dogs and shipping container.
 Juliet combined travelling the world with working in several busy small animal practices in England, before undertaking a Masters degree at London Zoo.
 A three year residency in Zoo Animal Medicine at the University of Cambridge and Jersey Zoo then followed.
 Although she loved zoo work, Juliet learnt to appreciate patients that didn’t want to bite, scratch or attack her and returned to small animal and exotic practice.